EliteLoser/ConvertTo-Json/README.md

 # ConvertTo-Json

-ConvertTo-STJson is a basic PowerShell version 2-compatible ConvertTo-Json.
+ConvertTo-STJson is a basic pure-PowerShell ConvertTo-Json that's compatible with PowerShell version 2.

 You can read about JSON syntax here: http://json.org